LaurenSantos23/liri-node-app/README.md

 		* A preview link of the song from Spotify
 		* The album that the song is from

-	* if no song is provided then your program will default to
+	* If no song is provided then your program will default to:
 		* "The Sign" by Ace of Base

 3. `node liri.js movie-this '<movie name here>'`